Thoughts on Easter 5A: The Way, the Truth, and the Life

 Not, of course, only truth as accuracy, precious and important though that is.
 (If we state something as fact, we should try to make sure that it is a real fact—something that some of our politicians seem to have forgotten lately.)
 But more than that!
 In a writer as Jewish as our evangelist, we are surely to understand the truth as the Hebrews understood the word emet—the truth you can rely on, the truth you can trust, the truth that will not let you down.
-There’s only one truth of which we can say that, and it’s the truth of God—which means, not a truth that you can learn and then move on, but truth that once found you must live with for ever, since there is nowhere else to go: truth of the incarnate revelation of the Father, full of grace and truth.
+There’s only one truth of which we can say that, and it’s the truth of God—which means, not a truth that you can learn about and then move on, but a truth that once found you must live with for ever, since there is nowhere else to go: the truth of the incarnate revelation of the Father, full of grace and truth.

 “You seek life?”
 Jesus says.
 “Of course you do.
 Well, I am the life.”

 “The life”—and again, the claim is absolute.
 This is the life behind all life, the life that God gives, the life of the Divine Breath, ruach elohim, the Spirit of God, as moving over the barren waters of chaos, when God said, “Let there be light,” and there was light.
 That light, as St John has already told us in his prologue, is in Jesus the incarnate Word, and that light is the life of humankind.